neekhilsingh/doc-scanner-ocr/README.md

     /_________/
 ```

-Perspective transformation changes it into a more rectangular view:
+Perspective transformation converts it into a more rectangular view:

 ```text
     ______________